kindspirit/better_bind_polyfill/README.md

 , s = new S// constructs new String object
 S.call(s)// should be "", but since s.constructor==String, polyfill creates a new String object
 ```

+But since there is never any reason to use .call() or .apply() with a bound function, most of the time that doen't matter.